cwe1ss/cwe1ss.github.io/_posts/2020-10-22-zero-downtime-updates-with-aspnet-core.md

 * We use a custom health check to mark the instance as Unhealthy once the shutdown has been requested
 * We delay the shutdown for 25 seconds.
 Any regular requests will still be processed during that time.
-* We make sure the load balancer takes the instance out of rotation before these 25 seconds.
+* We make sure the load balancer takes the instance out of rotation before these 25 seconds are over.

 You can find the code for this blog here: [https://github.com/cwe1ss/blog-zero-downtime-with-health-checks](https://github.com/cwe1ss/blog-zero-downtime-with-health-checks).

-Follow the commits to see the separate steps we've taken in this post.
+Follow the commits to see the separate steps we've taken.